-Joint Operation Agreements ("JOAs")
+Joint Operation Agreements

-On January 30, 2019, CRI and Frontera Energy Guyana Corp ("Frontera Guyana") executed Joint Operating Agreements ("JOAs") providing for Frontera Guyana to acquire a 33.33% interest in CRI's Corentyne and Demerara PPLs and PAs, in exchange for a \$33.3 million signing bonus.
-Frontera Guyana agreed to pay one-third of the applicable costs plus an additional 8.333% of CRI's direct drilling costs for the initial exploratory commitment wells in two blocks (Corentyne and Demerara PAs).
-The additional 8.333% carry provided will be subject to a maximum gross amount (including tax and all costs) of (i) \$30.0 million for drilling the first exploratory well under the Corentyne PA and (ii) \$40.0 million for drilling the first exploratory well under the Demerara PA.
-On May 28, 2019, the transfers of the 33.333% interest in both the Corentyne and Demerara PPL and PA were completed.
-The transfers were completed on May 20, 2019.
+On January 30, 2019, Frontera Energy Guyana Corp ("Frontera Guyana") a wholly-owned subsidiary of Frontera, and CRI, executed Joint Operating Agreements ("JOAs") providing for Frontera Guyana to acquire a 33.33% interest in CRI's Corentyne and Demerara PPLs and PAs, in exchange for a \$33.3 million signing bonus.
+Frontera Guyana agreed to cover one-third of the applicable costs, along with an additional 8.333% of CRI's direct drilling costs for the initial exploratory commitment wells in the Corentyne and Demerara blocks.
+This additional 8.333% carry was subject to a maximum gross amount, including tax and all costs: \$30.0 million for drilling the first exploratory well under the Corentyne PA and \$40.0 million for drilling the first exploratory well under the Demerara PA.
+The transfers of the 33.333% interest in both the Corentyne and Demerara PPL and PA were completed on May 28, 2019.